chenmiaomiao/leonardsusskind/README.md

 # Introduction
 The lecture notes of Professor Leonard Susskind.
 If this violates any copyrights, please contact me to delete this repository.
-One can contribute to this project by forking this project and send a pull request.
 Professor Susskind takes no responsibility for the error or misinformation in the notes, neither do I.

-# Donation
+# Contribution or Donation
+One can contribute to this project by forking this project and send a pull request.
 If this project help you reduce time to develop, you can give me a cup of coffee :)

 # Core courses